 There aren’t any great drawbacks to obtaining a single pre-approval but making a number of loan enquiries at the same time or trying to have several loan pre-approvals set up in a short period can potentially harm your ability to borrow.

-Pre-approvals will be visible on your credit file as a loan enquiry and having a number of enquiries in quick succession and with multiple lenders might create the impression that you're financially unstable.
-Learn more about what lenders think of your credit score and why it’s important to preserve your credit rating.
+Pre-approvals will be visible on your credit file as a loan enquiry and having a number of enquiries in quick succession and with multiple lenders might create the impression that you’re financially unstable.
+It’s important to understand what lenders think of your credit score and why it’s important to preserve your credit rating.

-While this shouldn't discourage you from seeking pre-approval, it does mean that making sure that you speak with your experienced Finance Broker that knows what each lender is looking for is a good idea.
+While this shouldn’t discourage you from seeking pre-approval, it does mean that making sure that you speak with your experienced Finance Broker that knows what each lender is looking for is a good idea.
 Why is it a good idea to do this?
 Ideally you only want to make one application for pre-approval with the right lender that is best suited to your needs.
-This is what a good Finance Broker will do.
-Learn more about what the difference is between speaking with a Finance Broker Vs going straight to your bank.
+This is what a good Finance Broker like Fox Finance Group will do.

 No. While pre-approval means that you’re more likely to have a loan approved, it doesn’t provide an iron-clad guarantee.
 The following factors, among others, can affect whether a loan for which you’ve been pre-approved proceeds to final approval: